HOW TO Create a Business Process Model (BPMN)

 This tutorial will introduce how to create a business process model.

 The Dragon1 modeling language enables you to create business process models at a conceptual, logical, and physical level, high level and in detail.
-This makes sure you can design and model the problems in the current state and solve the problems with solutions in the future state.
+This ensures you can design and model the problems in the current state and solve the problems with solutions in the future state.

 Dragon1 has a unique approach to creating business process models.
 You design a process using input, output events, decisions, activities, tasks, performance indicators, actors, stakeholders, applications, and technology.